What is the difference between forged and machined parts?

 Post-Processing and Finishing

-The final stages of production also differ between forged and machined parts.
-Forging parts often require less extensive post-processing, as the process can produce near-net-shape components.
-However, some forged parts may need additional machining to achieve final dimensions or to add specific features that cannot be forged.
+The last steps in making cast and machined parts are also different.
+Because the process can make parts that are close to net-shape, forging parts usually don't need as much post-processing.
+However, some forged parts may need more work to get them to the right size or to add features that can't be made.
 Surface finishing for forged parts can include rust proofing, painting, galvanizing, or powder coating, depending on the application and customer requirements.
 Machined parts, while often closer to their final dimensions after the initial process, may require more extensive finishing operations.
 These can include deburring, polishing, and surface treatments to achieve the desired finish and tolerances.
 The choice between forging and machining can significantly impact the overall production time and cost, with forging often being more efficient for large-scale production of components with complex geometries.

 What factors should be considered when choosing between forged and machined parts?